Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Numerical Illustrations

-Let us first check the performance of the proposed estimator under the pure model with no contamination.
-We have performed the simulation study as described above for all the models (M1)--(M7) and the empirical values of absolute bias and MSE of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ are presented in Figures \ref{FIG:Sim_Cont_0_M1} to \ref{FIG:Sim_Cont_0_M7} respectively.
-For the first three models having positive $\gamma$, the same summary measures are also plotted for the estimator $\hat{\gamma}_{KL,k}^{(\alpha)}$ proposed by Kim and Lee (2008).
+We first consider the performance of $\hat{\gamma}_{ER,k}^{(\alpha)}$ under pure data with no contamination.
+We have performed the simulation study for all the models (M1)--(M7) as described previously and plot their empirical absolute biases and MSEs in Figures \ref{FIG:Sim_Cont_0_M1}--\ref{FIG:Sim_Cont_0_M7} respectively.
+For the first three models having positive $\gamma$, the same empirical measures are also presented for the estimators $\hat{\gamma}_{KL,k}^{(\alpha)}$ of Kim and Lee (2008).

-Note that, when the data comes from the pure t-distribution (model M1, Figure \ref{FIG:Sim_Cont_0_M1}), then the Hill's estimator has the minimum possible MSE for lower values of $k$ but with relatively high bias.
-The MB estimators with moderately large $k$ gives significantly less value of bias with a competitive values of MSE as expected.
-The estimators $\hat{\gamma}_{KL,k}^{(\alpha)}$ with positive $\alpha$ performs similarly to the Hill's estimator with slightly more bias and MSE.
-Our proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ with positive $\alpha$ also behaves similar to the MB- estimator with a slightly greater MSE but less bias at larger values of $k$; thus the proposed estimators gives significant improvement over the robust estimators of Kim and Lee (2008) with respect to bias and competitive MSE values even under when there is no contamination.
-Similar advantages of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ is also observed when the data come from a Burr distribution with $(\beta,~\tau,~\lambda) = (1,~1,~1)$ so that $\gamma=1$ (model M2, Figure \ref{FIG:Sim_Cont_0_M2}) or Fr\'{e}chet distribution with $\gamma=0.5$ (model M3, Figure \ref{FIG:Sim_Cont_0_M3}).
-However in case of Burr distribution the improvement in bias is very high for all $\alpha\geq 0$ including the MB estimator.
+Note that, when the data comes from the pure t-distribution (Figure \ref{FIG:Sim_Cont_0_M1}), the Hill's estimator has the minimum possible MSE but relatively high bias for lower values of $k$.
+The MB estimators with moderately large $k$ give significantly less bias with competitive MSE.
+The estimators $\hat{\gamma}_{KL,k}^{(\alpha)}$ and $\hat{\gamma}_{ER,k}^{(\alpha)}$ with positive $\alpha$ perform similar to the Hill's estimator and the MB estimator respectively with slightly more bias and MSE.
+In particular, for any $\alpha$, our proposal $\hat{\gamma}_{ER,k}^{(\alpha)}$ performs significantly better than $\hat{\gamma}_{KL,k}^{(\alpha)}$ in terms of bias and also has competitive MSE.
+Similar observations can also be made in the case of a Burr distribution with $(\beta,~\tau,~\lambda) = (1,~1,~1)$ and $\gamma=1$ (Figure \ref{FIG:Sim_Cont_0_M2}) or a Fr\'{e}chet distribution with $\gamma=0.5$ (Figure \ref{FIG:Sim_Cont_0_M3}).

-Next, we consider the cases when data comes from a standard log-normal or Weibull distribution having tails of the Gumbel type ($\gamma=0$).
-In these cases the performance of the proposed estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ gives quite good results at a lower value of $k$ and its bias and MSE increases as $\alpha$ increases.
-For the log-normal case (model M4, Figure \ref{FIG:Sim_Cont_0_M4}) both bias and MSE stabilizes beyond that optimum value of $k$ and the gap with respect to $\alpha$ decreases.
-However, for the Weibull case (model M5, Figure \ref{FIG:Sim_Cont_0_M5}) the bias increases with $k$ and the same for a positive $\alpha$ becomes lesser than that of the MB estimator ($\alpha=0$).